ischumacher/rsxp/README.md

 # RSXP - Ridiculously simple XML parser

-RSXP uses flattens hierachical XML into a simple list.
+RSXP flattens hierachical XML into a simple list.
 Paths ending in / are the start or end of tag block and which was is indicated by a value of #START# or #END#.
 Atributes paths end in @attribute-name.
 Text node paths end in #text

 For example the following XML: